Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 Boa Vista - sand desert, sunbathing and whales

 Boa Vista is located south of Sal and is also a popular tourist destination.
 The island has some of Cape Verde's most beautiful beaches, stretching over 55 kilometers.
-Here there is plenty of opportunity to relax in the sun, throw yourself into various water activities or speed off on an off-road ATV.
+Here there are plenty of opportunities to relax in the sun, indulge in various water activities or speed away on an all-terrain ATV.

 Away from the beaches, Boa Vista looks like a lunar landscape consisting of rocks and sand desert with a few date trees.
 In the main town of Sal Rei there is a large selection of restaurants, beautiful ancient architecture and the opportunity to see humpback whales near the coast.